 Sound.
 Visual.
 Text

 It doesn't matter what you sell: You can represent your training, products or services with sound, visuals and text.

-Let’s take an example of a product for instance
+Let's take an example of a product for instance—A New Album

-And yes, it’s being pre-sold.
 So how is it being pre-sold?
-Why it’s being pre-sold through sound and visuals (that’s video), through text, and through graphical representations of what the iPod can do.
+It's being pre-sold through sound and visuals (that's video), through text, and through graphical representations of what's coming.

 But what if you wanted to pre-sell your consulting practice instead?

 All you have to do is show the customer a visual representation of what your schedule looks like.
 While largely devoid of text and sound, the calendar visually sums up the spots remaining, and therefore pre-sells the remaining dates.

 Of course almost all events are pre-sold without exception